rastereo/ldap-jwt-auth/README.md

 npm run key
 ```

-# API Endpoints
+## 📑API Endpoints

-- POST /login: Authenticate a user with LDAP and return a JWT token.
+- `POST /login`: Authenticate a user with LDAP and return a JWT token.

-- GET /verify: Verify the JWT token and return the user's name.
+- `GET /verify`: Verify the JWT token and return the user's name.

-- GET /logout: Invalidate the JWT token by deleting the cookie.
+- `GET /logout`: Invalidate the JWT token by deleting the cookie.

-# Configuration
+## ⚙️Configuration

 This table outlines every configuration variable along with their types, default values, and brief descriptions of their purposes.